TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/errorcode-0xc0000034.md

 # VM boot error
 <!--issueDescription-->
 ## **Boot error found for your virtual machine <!--$vmname-->[vmname]<!--/$vmname-->:**
 Microsoft Azure has concluded an investigation of your Virtual Machine (VM) <!--$vmname-->[vmname]<!--/$vmname-->.
 We identified that your VM is currently in an inaccessible state because windows failed to boot with error code **0xc0000034**.
-The issue occurs when there is an issue with the Boot Configuration data and the booting partition is unable to find the windows folder.<br>
+This occurs when there is an issue with the boot configuration data and the booting partition is unable to find the windows folder.<br>

 If you find that you cannot connect to a VM in the future, you can view a screenshot of your VM using the boot diagnostics blade in the Azure Portal.
 This may help you diagnose the issue and determine if a similar boot error is the cause.<br>
 <!--/issueDescription-->